 Aim of fund:

-The portfolio looks to deliver above inflation return whilst taking a level of risk consistent with a balanced risk attitude through a combination of fixed interest, equity and property investments.
+The portfolio looks to deliver above inflation return (capital growth) through a combination of fixed interest, equity and property investments.

 Risk and benchmark performance of fund:

 The portfolio holds a higher content of equities compared to the cautious and defensive portfolios, but less than the adventurous portfolios.
 Currently the portfolio holds approximately 26% in assets such as fixed interest and absolute return funds, with the balance in equity funds which can include property.
 We believe this is the best way to provide potential upside growth as well as providing equal weight between risk and reward.